-- 1. Parcels may be insured up to a limit of 10,000 francs, subject to any lower limit which may be in force in the intermediate countries through which the parcels are forwarded. - 2.
+- 1. Parcels may be insured up to a limit of 2,000 francs. - 2.
 An insurance fee, to be fixed by the Postal Administration of the country of origin, shall be charged for each 300 francs or part thereof of the insured value. - 3.
 The Administration of the country of origin shall be entitled also to collect from the sender of an insured parcel a despatch fee not exceeding 50 centimes. - 4.
 The sender of an insured parcel shall receive without charge, at the time of posting, a receipt for his parcel.